yads/select2-bootstrap-theme/README.md

  * `grunt build` builds `docs`
  * `grunt serve` builds `docs` and serves them via Jekyll's `--watch` flag on http://localhost:3000

 Develop in `src/select2-bootstrap.scss` and test your changes using `grunt serve`.
-Ideally, port your changes to `lib/select2-bootstrap.less` and make sure tests are passing to verify that both Less and Sass compile down to the target CSS via `npm test`.

-`grunt scss2less` helps in converting the Sass source to its Less counterpart (and overwrites the existing `src/select2-bootstrap.less`), but doesn't do the full job – please review the changes to the Less source file and make the necessary adjustments.

 #### Copyright and license